 Skip to main content

-Saddle pulmonary embolism happens when a relatively large blood clot lodges inside or “saddles” the major pulmonary artery at its point of division, where it divides into the left and right lungs.
+Saddle pulmonary embolism happens when a relatively large blood clot lodges inside or “saddles” the main pulmonary artery at its point of division, where it divides into the left and right lungs.

-In this blog, we will briefly describe saddle pulmonary embolism, its causes, risk factors, signs, and symptoms.
-Saddle pulmonary embolism’s treatment and prevention will also be discussed.
+In this blog, we will be discussing saddle pulmonary embolism, its causes, risk factors, signs, and symptoms in detail.
+Additionally, we will also delve into the treatment and prevention options available for this condition.

-The main pulmonary artery carries deoxygenated blood from the heart to the lungs, where it is filtered and becomes reoxygenated.
+The vital function of pulmonary artery is to carry deoxygenated blood from the heart to the lungs, where it is filtered and becomes reoxygenated.

-Due to the obstruction at the main pulmonary artery, where it is branched, blood flow is halted; as a result, blood pressure drops or deviates from the stable range.
-This results in an insufficient blood supply to the body.
-Inadequate blood flow causes organ damage, including the brain, heart, and kidneys.
+Due to the obstruction at the main pulmonary artery, where it is branched, blood flow is halted; as a result, Hypotension occurs or blood pressure deviates from the stable range.
+Consequently, this leads to inadequate blood supply to organs, such as the brain, heart, and kidneys, resulting in damage.

 Nevertheless, blood clots can potentially cause numerous issues if they have formed without any injury or have not dissolved back into the bloodstream.

-The most common reason behind pulmonary embolism is the blood clot that forms in the deeper veins of arms, legs, and pelvis.
-This condition is known as Deep Venous Thrombosis or DVT.
+Furthermore, the most common reason behind pulmonary embolism is the blood clot that forms in the deeper veins of arms, legs, and pelvis.
+Deep Venous Thrombosis or DVT is the name of the condition.

 Everyone can develop blood clots, but if we talk about incidence percentage, then men are at a higher risk of developing blood clots than women.
-Some of the common risk factors of a blood clot of developing blood clots are mentioned below.
+Moreover, common risk factors of a blood clot of developing blood clots are mentioned below.

 If estrogen levels are elevated in the body, it consequently increases the risk of blood clotting.
-The factors that may result in the rise of estrogen levels are as follows:
+Some factors may result in the rise of estrogen levels such as;

-• Contraceptive pills – Along with hormonal medicines, contraceptives increase the risk of blood clotting three times
+• Contraceptive pills – Along with hormonal medicines, contraceptives are likely to increase the risk of blood clotting.

-• Hormonal Replacement Therapy – HRT is a type of therapy that regularises the estrogen levels in your body.
+• Hormonal Replacement Therapy – HRT is a type of therapy that regularizes the estrogen levels in your body.
 However, if taken beyond normal limits, it can cause blood clotting.

-Due to diminished blood flow, blood starts pooling in the blood vessels, which subsequently increases the danger of blood clots.
+Furthermore, due to diminished blood flow, blood starts pooling in the blood vessels, which subsequently increases the danger of blood clots.
+This causes the body to go into shock.
 The elements that can cause reduced blood flow are as follows:

 • Staying static for extensive periods of time because of persistent bed rest, trauma, or accidental injury.

-• Sitting in the same position or at the same place for long periods of time, for example, during long travels in an airplane or car
+• Sitting in the same position or at the same place for long periods of time, for example, during long journeys in an airplane or car.

 A few chronic medical conditions that can be potentially severe could increase the risk of blood clotting.
 Examples are mentioned below.